-Please leave me any feedback as comment, or feel free to join in the discussion here.
+Please leave me any feedback as comment.

 SINS is a cross of 1990s detective shows, with their “realistic” depictions of life in a police unit and the nature of the job, and the supernatural monster-of-the-week shows of the same era.
 The whole setting is framed as a TV show and plays up the conceits both genres for additional fun and drama.

 The setting is designed around the TV style detective unit.
 You don’t just have to fight monsters, but you also have keep your clearance rates up, cover-up the truth of magic and monsters… and avoid Internal Affairs investigations.
 The players can earn Departmental Favor Tokens to call in assistance from the rest of the force, and can make use of Back Story Reveals to flesh in their character’s history with useful minor skills on the fly.